ossamamehmood/Recruitee/README.md

 - Create a database locally named `http://localhost/phpmyadmin`
 - Rename `.env.example` file to `.env`inside your project root and fill the database information.
   (windows wont let you do it, so you have to open your console cd your project root directory and run `mv .env.example .env` )
-- Open the project foldr in `Visual Studio Code` and `Open Terminal`
+- Open the project folder in `Visual Studio Code` and `Open Terminal`
 - Run `composer install` or ```php composer.phar install```
 - Run `php artisan key:generate`
 - Run `php artisan migrate`